SuryakantKumar/Crazy-Snake/README.md

 # Crazy-Snake
-Crazy snake is a snake build at my college just for fun and learning.
+Crazy snake is a snake game build at my college just for fun and learning.